 Ingo Seidel was born in 1967 in the northern German city of Delmenhorst.
-After accomplishing his study as a mathematics and technical assistant at a large electronics company in Bremen, in 2001 he decided to turn his hobby into a profession and moved to the Berlin area.
-Since then, he has been working as a scientific assistant at one of the largest ornamental fish wholesalers in Germany.
+After accomplishing his study as a mathematical and technical assistant at a large electronics company in Bremen, in 2001 he decided to turn his hobby into a profession and moved to the Berlin area.
+Since then he has been working as a scientific assistant at one of the largest ornamental fish wholesalers in Germany.

 Expert in the following geographical regions:

-South America, Africa, South Asia
+South America, Southern Asia, Southeastern Asia

 Expert in the following fish groups: